Jenny Collard Msc BA (Hons) UKCP reg MBACP

 I hold full registration with the United Kingdom Council for Psychotherapy, my membership number is 2011161990 and you can view my membership profile here.

-My Supervison Practice
+My Supervision Practice

-For me, supervision is a working alliance between two professionals whereby supervisees offer an account of their work, reflect on it, receive feedback, and receive guidance if appropriate.
-The ultimate aim of the supervision is to protect clients by involving an impartial third party in the work of a therapist and their client, helping to reduce the risk of serious oversight and helping the therapist concerned to reflect on their own feelings, thoughts, behavior and general approach with the client.
+For me, supervision is a working alliance between two professionals, or a group of professionals whereby supervisees offer an account of their work, reflect on it, receive feedback, and receive guidance if appropriate.
+The ultimate aim of the supervision is to protect clients by involving an impartial third party in the work of a therapist and their client, helping to reduce the risk of serious oversight and helping the therapist concerned to reflect on their own feelings, thoughts, behaviour and general approach with the client.
 I passionately believe that, like therapy, the most important factor in clinical supervision is the match between supervisor and supervisee.
 No supervisor is right for every practitioner so it is important that you take your time to choose the right supervisor for you.

 I supervise both trainee and qualified counsellors, psychotherapists and art therapists.
 I also offer organisational supervision to staff who work within health and social care settings who are at risk of burn-out, compassion fatigue, over-work and stress.